davilayang/compose-jupyter/fonts/README.md

 # Fonts

-Fonts should be installed on the host machine to be used by Chrome, not in Docker container.
+Fonts should be installed on the host machine to be used by Chrome (or any other browsers), not in Docker container.

+Below are some personal preferences.

 ## Fira Code Retina